julianchurchill/text-adventure/README.md

   - Action buttons should have a complimentary colour to the parchment.
   - Scroll bar images need to compliment the parchment background...
   - Need images for drawable-mdpi|ldpi|hdpi|xhdpi
+    - Background parchment looks more rubbish as it gets stretched.
+Can we use a higher res image?
 - [UI] Action buttons could be bevelled, perhaps like gems?
 E.g. red ruby buttons.
 - [UI] Restrict action button list to half screen height
 - [FEATURE] Sound effects